 This bacon green bean salad will last for up to 3 days in the refrigerator as long as it's stored in a sealed container.

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 Tomato Bacon Green Bean Salad

-- Preheat oven to broil, then place beans on a large baking sheet and drizzle them with 2 tbsp olive oil.
-Broil beans for 10-20 minutes, or until they're cooked to your liking.
+- Preheat oven to broil, then place beans on a large baking sheet and drizzle them with 2 tablespoon olive oil.
+Broil beans for 15-20 minutes, or until they can easily be pierced with a fork.

-- Meanwhile, cook the bacon in a large skillet over medium heat.
-Once bacon is cooked, use a slotted spoon to remove bacon, then add 1 tbsp olive oil, garlic and tomatoes and reduce heat to a simmer.
-Cook tomatoes on low until they are soft, then add bacon back into the skillet and stir to combine.
+- Meanwhile, cook the bacon in a large skillet over medium heat for 3-5 minutes.
+Use a slotted spoon to remove bacon.
+Reduce the heat to medium-low, then add the remaining olive oil, garlic and tomatoes to the skillet and cook until the tomatoes are soft, approximately 2-3 minutes.
+Add bacon back into the skillet, then remove it from the heat.